timmyb824/notifiq/README.md

    - By default, messages sent via `ntfy-direct` will include the `X-Markdown: true` header, enabling markdown rendering in ntfy clients.
    - You can add custom headers by passing them in the `headers` argument (as a dict) to the notification payload.

+> **Note:** Markdown rendering support may vary by ntfy client.
+The official web and Android clients support markdown, but the iOS/iPad app may not (or may have limited support), which could result in raw markdown (e.g., `**bold**`) being displayed instead of formatted text.

 **Example Python usage:**

 ```python